tbidne/tbidne.github.io/_tabs/resume.md

 - Smart contracts

-  My most recent work has been in the "smart-contract" space i.e. implementing financial systems that come with rigorous guarantees.
+  Implemented financial systems that come with rigorous guarantees.
 This includes, for instance, maintaining system invariants e.g. that transactions are "atomic" i.e. either fully-complete or encounter some error.
 This work has primarily used Haskell and Nix, both with large, open-source projects (i.e. [cardano](<https://en.wikipedia.org/wiki/Cardano_(blockchain_platform)>)) and custom, private ones.

 - Data Visualization And Machine learning